Eighth Grade (film): Plot

-Kayla Day is an eighth grader in her final week at Miles Grove Middle School, a public school in a small New York town.
+Eighth grader Kayla Day is in her final week at Miles Grove Middle School, a public school in a small New York town.
 She posts motivational vlogs on YouTube about confidence and self-image that receive few to no views.
-Nervous and struggling to make friends at school, she is voted "Most Quiet" by her classmates.
-Meanwhile, her single father Mark struggles to connect with her and break her reliance on social media.
+Timid and struggling to make friends at school, she is voted "Most Quiet" by her classmates.
+Meanwhile, her single father, Mark, struggles to connect with her and break her reliance on social media.
 Kayla is invited to popular classmate Kennedy's pool party by Kennedy's mother.
 At the party, she has a panic attack in the bathroom but eventually goes outside to swim, where she meets Kennedy's nerdy cousin Gabe.
-After trying to leave the party early, she has an awkward encounter with her crush Aiden, who suggests that she rejoin the party.
-She overcomes her fear and volunteers to sing karaoke.
+After trying to leave early, she has an awkward encounter with her crush Aiden, who encourages her to stay.
+She overcomes her anxiety and volunteers to sing karaoke.

-Hearing that Aiden broke up with his last girlfriend because she refused to send him nude photos of herself, Kayla tells Aiden that she has a folder of dirty photos of herself on her phone, a lie which piques his interest.
-He asks if she gives blowjobs; unsure of what to say, she says she does, but she later looks up oral sex instructions on YouTube and is disgusted by what she finds.
+After hearing that Aiden broke up with his last girlfriend because she refused to send him nude photos of herself, Kayla dishonestly tells Aiden that she has a folder of explicit photos of herself on her phone, piquing his interest.
+He asks if she gives blowjobs; she says yes, despite not knowing what he means.
+She later looks up instructions online and is disgusted by what she finds.

-Kayla attends a high school shadow program, where she meets a friendly senior named Olivia who shows her around the school.
-Olivia gives Kayla her number and later invites her to the mall with some friends.
-They have a good time, but a mortified Kayla spots her father spying from afar and orders him to leave.
-Olivia's friend Riley gives Kayla a ride home from the mall and initiates an awkward game of truth or dare in which he asks about her sexual experience, takes off his shirt, and asks her to remove hers.
-She refuses and he backs off, angrily claiming he was just trying to help her gain some experience.
-Kayla breaks down at home and is comforted by Mark.
+During a high school shadow program, Kayla meets a friendly senior named Olivia who shows Kayla around the school before exchanging phone numbers and inviting her to the mall with some friends.
+Kayla spots her father spying on them from afar and, mortified, orders him to leave.

-Kayla makes a video announcing that she intends to stop making videos, as she is not the person she pretends to be and feels unfit to give advice.
-She opens a time capsule she created for herself in sixth grade.
-She watches a video in which her past self asks questions about her current friends and love life.
-She asks Mark to help her burn the time capsule and asks if she makes him sad.
-He says that she fills him with pride and he could never be sad about her, prompting her to hug him tightly.
+While giving Kayla a ride home, Olivia's friend Riley initiates an awkward and invasive game of truth or dare, culminating in him removing his shirt before encouraging her to do the same.
+When she refuses, he becomes angry and claims he was just trying to help her gain some sexual experience.
+At home, Kayla breaks down and is comforted by Mark.
+She makes another video announcing that she intends to stop making videos, as she is not the confident person she pretends to be and feels unfit to give advice.
+She opens a time capsule she created for herself in sixth grade and watches a video in which her past self asks about her current friends and love life.
+After enlisting Mark's help in burning the time capsule, she asks if she makes him sad.
+Mark tells Kayla that she fills him with pride and could never make him sad, prompting her to embrace him.